halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

   - tests not running or reporting wrong results,
   - Windows-specific issues not being exercised properly.
 - **Severity**: Medium - if Windows CI is broken or misconfigured, Windows-specific problems might not be detected, but the source code and `json.hpp` are not modified by AppVeyor.
 - **Detectability**: High - CI results are visible for every commit and pull request, and unexpected failures or missing runs are noticed by maintainers.
 Suspicious results can be cross-checked with local Windows builds.
-Any missbehaiviors can also be reported by the users.
+Any misbehaviours can also be reported by the users.
 - **Mitigation**: Multiple CI platforms (GitHub Actions, Cirrus CI), cross-platform testing

 ### Artistic Style